Storting: Qualified unicameralism (1814–2009)

-The Storting has always been de jure unicameral, but before a constitutional amendment in 2009 it was de facto bicameral.
+The Storting has always been de facto unicameral, but before a constitutional amendment in 2009 it was de jure bicameral.
 After an election, the Storting would elect a quarter of its membership to form the Lagting, a sort of "upper house" or revising chamber, with the remaining three-quarters forming the Odelsting or "lower house".
 The division was also used on very rare occasions in cases of impeachment.
 The original idea in 1814 was probably to have the Lagting act as an actual upper house, and the senior and more experienced members of the Storting were placed there.
 Later, however, the composition of the Lagting closely followed that of the Odelsting, so that there was very little that differentiated them, and the passage of a bill in the Lagting was mostly a formality.

 Bills were submitted by the Government to the Odelsting or by a member of the Odelsting; members of the Lagting were not permitted to propose legislation by themselves.
 A standing committee, with members from both the Odelsting and Lagting, would then consider the bill, and in some cases hearings were held.
 If passed by the Odelsting, the bill would be sent to the Lagting for review or revision.
 Most bills were passed unamended by the Lagting and then sent directly to the king for royal assent.
 If the Lagting amended the Odelsting's draft, the bill would be sent back to the Odelsting.
 If the Odelsting approved the Lagting's amendments, the bill would be signed into law by the King.
 If it did not, then the bill would return to the Lagting.
 If the Lagting still proposed amendments, the bill would be submitted to a plenary session of the Storting.
 To be passed, the bill required the approval of a two-thirds majority of the plenary session.
 In all other cases a simple majority would suffice.
 Three days had to pass between each time a chamber voted on a bill.
 In all other cases, such as taxes and appropriations, the Storting would meet in plenary session.

 A proposal to amend the constitution and abolish the Odelsting and Lagting was introduced in 2004 and was passed by the Storting on 20 February 2007 (159–1 with nine absentees).
 It took effect with the newly elected Storting in 2009.